best-practice-and-impact/govcookiecutter-lite/docs/govcookiecutter_structure/docs_structure_README.md

 ### `requirements.txt`

-A list of Python package dependencies for the `govcookiecutter-lite` repository, which can be installed using the `pip install` command:
+A list of Python package dependencies for the `govcookiecutter` repository, which can be installed using the `pip install` command:

 ```shell